14 Best Small Towns in Minnesota

 Biwabik is 60 miles north of Duluth.
 The Superior National Forest, the Boundary Waters, and two state forests surround this remote location.
 The town is also a major trailhead for the paved Mesabi Trail.
 These stunning outdoor attractions attract a regular flux of visitors to Biwabik through the summer.

-The winter is also a popular time to visit.
+Winter is also a popular time to visit.
 Biwabik is just a 10-minute drive from Giants Ridge ski resort, one of the best ski resorts in Minnesota.
 And for cross-country skiing, the region surrounding Biwabik offers enough trails to make new tracks every day of the long season.

 Biwabik also has a certain charm that lures visitors back year after year.
 The downtown district has a distinct Bavarian flair.
 The town hosts several annual events throughout the year, including one of the region's biggest 4th of July Festivals.